-- College transcript with Cumulative GPA and Courses taken (can be unofficial)
+- College transcript with Cumulative GPA and Courses taken (we accept unofficial & official transcripts)

 Can I apply to more than one internship position?

 Will I receive a confirmation my application was received?

 When we will I contacted for an interview?

 The application deadline is January 17, 2020 at Noon Pacific Standard Time.
 Should you be selected for next steps, you will be contacted by a hiring manager or mentor for an interview.
-The estimated timeframe for interview requests will be from the date you applied and March 15, 2019.
+The estimated timeframe for interview requests will be from the date you applied and March 10, 2020.

 What is the interview process like?

 You will be contacted by a hiring manager or mentor for a phone interview.
 You should expect to have phone or video interviews with both the mentor and members of the team.
 At this time in person interviews are not required as part of the selection process.
 We may choose to use a platform to conduct these interviews.

 Do interns receive benefits?